lucmans/digistring/readme.md

 # BUGS
-Audio distortions from synthesizer when using NoteEvent offset and length.
+Audio click and pops from synthesizer when using NoteEvent offset and length.
 Can't build project using "make digistring" directly due to build directory dependencies.